-a) Your financial aid award letter will include the maximum amount you are eligible to borrow from the Federal Direct Unsubsidized Stafford Loan.
+a) Your financial aid offer letter will include the maximum amount you are eligible to borrow from the Federal Direct Unsubsidized Stafford Loan and Direct GradPLUS Loan.

-After you review your financial aid award letter, complete the Financial Aid Acceptance Form within two weeks after receipt of the letter.
-Should you wish to borrow an amount that is different from what you are eligible for, you must indicate your requested loan amounts on the Financial Aid Acceptance form.
-You can work with your Financial Aid Officer to make the necessary adjustments if you need help determining the proper amounts. b) We cannot originate either Stafford Loans or GradPLUS Loans until you have "accepted" them on the Financial Aid Acceptance Form.
+After you review your Financial Aid Offer letter, complete the Financial Aid Acceptance Form within two weeks after receipt of the letter.
+Should you wish to borrow an amount that is different from what was recommended, you must indicate the amount you wish to borrow on the Financial Aid Acceptance form.

+You can work with your Financial Aid Officer to make the necessary adjustments if you need help determining the proper amounts.
+These are the annual maximum amounts for Direct Unsubsidized Stafford, based on your year in school:

+- b) We cannot originate either Direct Unsubsidized (Stafford) Loans or GradPLUS Loans until you have "accepted" them on the Financial Aid Acceptance Form.
 You have the right to cancel these loan amounts or to subsequently change them.
 However, please be advised that changes may cause a delay with disbursement.
-For a GradPLUS loan you must also submit a Credit Authorization form; you will receive instructions about this in the Award Letter Checklist which is part of your award letter.

-- 15. Sibling/Spouse Enrollment Verification is required if you have indicated on the FAFSA or CSS Profile that you will have one or more siblings or a spouse who will be enrolled full-time in college or graduate school during the academic year.
+For a GradPLUS loan you must also submit a Credit Authorization Form; you will receive instructions about this in the financial aid offer letter checklist which is part of your financial aid offer letter. - Sibling/Spouse Enrollment Verification is required for first year need based aid recipients if you have indicated on the FAFSA or CSS Profile that you will have one or more siblings or a spouse who will be enrolled full-time in college or graduate school during the academic year.
 This form should be completed by each sibling's/spouse's school and returned to our office no later than September 30th of the academic year.
-If either your sibling or spouse do not enroll as expected, your financial aid package may be adjusted. - 16.
+If either your sibling or spouse do not enroll full-time as expected, your financial aid package may be adjusted. - 12.
 Verification Worksheet To confirm the accuracy of data reported by financial aid applicants and their families, the federal government has a regulatory process called Verification.
-Verification applies to applicants for the Direct Unsubsidized Stafford Ioan, GradPLUS Ioan and Federal Work-Study programs.
+Verification applies to applicants for the Direct Unsubsidized Stafford loan, GradPLUS loan and Federal Work-Study programs.

 If you are selected for Verification, our office will contact you with the appropriate Verification Worksheet.
 It must be returned to our office no later than three weeks from the date you are notified that you must complete the form (see below for late penalties).

-The completed Worksheet plus all required documentation must be reviewed by your Financial Aid Officer before the Direct Unsubsidized Stafford Ioan, GradPLUS Ioan and Federal Work-Study funds can be awarded.
+The completed Worksheet plus all required documentation must be reviewed by your Financial Aid Officer before the Direct Unsubsidized Stafford loan, GradPLUS loan and Federal Work- Study funds can be awarded.

-Please note also that if you or your spouse receive untaxed benefits, the Verification process requires documentation from the appropriate agency.
+Please note: also, that if you or your spouse receive untaxed benefits, the Verification process requires documentation from the appropriate agency.

-If you submit subsequent applications for additional federally-regulated aid after you have filled out a Verification Worksheet, federal regulations require that you "update" your household size, and number of household members in a postsecondary school.
+If you submit subsequent applications for additional federally-regulated aid after you have filled out a Verification Worksheet, federal regulations require that you update your household size, and number of household members in a postsecondary school.